vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

       {"error":{"code":"InvalidTemplateDeployment","message":"The template deployment 'azuredeploy' is not valid according to the validation procedure.
 The tracking id is '3d4adbc2-647b-4741-8d98-fe20495e0541'.
 See inner errorsfor details.","details":[{"code":"QuotaExceeded","message":"Provisioning of resource(s) for container service fabmedical-??? in resource group fabmedical-??? failed.
 Message: {\n  \"code\": \"QuotaExceeded\",\n  \"message\": \"Provisioning of resource(s) for container service fabmedical-??? in resource group fabmedical-??? failed.
 Message: Operation could not be completed as it results in exceeding approved Total Regional Cores quota.
 Additional details - Deployment Model: Resource Manager, Location: eastus, Current Limit: 10, Current Usage: 8, Additional Required: 4, (Minimum) New Limit Required: 12.
 Submit a request for Quota increase at https://aka.ms/ProdportalCRP/#blade/Microsoft_Azure_Capacity/UsageAndQuota.ReactView/Parameters/%7B%22subscriptionId%22:%228c924580-ce70-48d0-a031-1b21726acc1a%22,%22command%22:%22openQuotaApprovalBlade%22,%22quotas%22:[%7B%22location%22:%22eastus%22,%22providerId%22:%22Microsoft.Compute%22,%22resourceName%22:%22cores%22,%22quotaRequest%22:%7B%22properties%22:%7B%22limit%22:12,%22unit%22:%22Count%22,%22name%22:%7B%22value%22:%22cores%22%7D%7D%7D%7D]%7D by specifying parameters listed in the ‘Details’ section for deployment to succeed.
 Please read more about quota limits at https://docs.microsoft.com/en-us/azure/azure-supportability/regional-quota-requests.
 Details: \"\n }.
 Details: "}]}}
       ```

 2. Run the `create_azure_resources.sh` script in the `MCW-Cloud-native-applications` repository that was cloned in a previous step.
+This will provision all of the Azure cloud resources necessary to execute the workshop.

    ```bash
    cd ~/MCW-Cloud-native-applications/Hands-on\ lab/lab-files/developer/scripts